Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 (c).
 The President shall, jointly with the General Secretary, be responsible to IndustriALL for the supervision and general direction of the work of the Secretariat and regional offices.

-(d) In the event of the President leaving office prior to completion of his or her term, the Vice-Presidents will consult with one another and determine which of them will assume the Presidency temporarily until the following meeting of the Executive Committee, which shall elect one of the Vice-Presidents to serve in a temporary capacity as Acting President until the next Congress.
-The Executive Committee shall also elect a new Acting Vice-President.
+(d) In the event the President vacates her/his elected union position at any time during her/his term of office at IndustriALL, she/he shall immediately vacate her/his position at IndustriALL.
+In the event this occurs, the Vice-Presidents will consult with one another and determine which of them will assume the Presidency temporarily until the following meeting of the Executive Committee, which shall elect one of the Vice-Presidents to serve in a temporary capacity as Acting President until the next Congress.

 INTERNAL AND EXTERNAL AUDITORS